magnawhale/capstone_project/README.md

 ## Visualizing it all in search of answers

 Though this project's end goal was not to create a truly predictive model, hopefully the insights gained may be useful to other data scientists.
 The identification of a lunar-phase seasonality correlation with financial data may even be useful for incorporation in more advanced models built by investors that take into account dozens (or even hundreds?) of variables to make stock/currency trading decisions.
-Nevertheless, we can for the moment hope to gain a bit more knowledge of this behavioral lunar cycle through additonal visualizations of the Twitter data.
+Nevertheless, we can for the moment hope to gain a bit more knowledge of this behavioral lunar cycle through additional visualizations of the Twitter data.

 For instance, examine the word cloud at the top of this file that was generated using the [wordcloud](http://amueller.github.io/word_cloud/ "wordcloud documentation") library; it clearly conveys information on word frequencies from that particular keyword search (in this instance: "love OR peace OR hate OR war").
 However, with such a large corpus of tweets (+365,000 tweets containing +5,000,000 words) the runtime for even the simplest word cloud on a standard laptop is about 12 hours.